The Tenants tab appears only if you have enabled multi-tenant mode.

 Tenants can reject the usage of "shared" relays by going to the Updates tab on the Administration > System Settings page and deselecting the Use the Primary Tenant Relay Group as my Default Relay Group (for unassigned Relays) option.
 If tenants deselect this setting they must set up dedicated Relays for themselves.When relays are shared, it is the responsibility of the primary tenant to keep the relays up to date.
 This usually involves creating Download Security Update Scheduled Tasks for all relays at a regular intervals.

-- New Tenants automatically download the latest Security Updates: As soon as you create a new tenant account, it will check for and download the latest available security updates.
+- Enable the automatic download of Security Updates on new Tenants: As soon as you create a new tenant account, it will check for and download the latest available security updates.

-- Lock and hide the following (all Tenants will use the options configured for the primary Tenant):
+- Lock and hide the following options (all Tenants will use the Primary Tenant's configurations):

 - Data Privacy options on the "Agents" Tab: Allows the primary tenant to configure data privacy settings.
 (This setting only applies to "Allow Packet Data Capture on Encrypted Traffic (SSL)" in on the Administration > System Settings > Agents tab.)